timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 # Principle Component Analysis 2

-Unfortunately, we can't simply increase the sample size to get a more successful separation of Percy's contributions to Frankenstein.
+Unfortunately, we can't simply increase the sample size to get a more successful separation of Percy's contributions to *Frankenstein*.
 As most of Percy's longer contributions are only a couple of hundred words long, larger samples would always include a considerable amount of text by Mary.

 One way around this problem would be to look at other texts written by Mary and Percy respectively.
 However, we can't just use any texts.
 We need to be sure that the Shelleys did not collaborate on these texts or edited each other's writing.
 Percy's premature death rather simplifies finding material authored solely by Mary.
 Her first work after the death of husband was the historical novel *Valperga*, but this work was heavily edited by Mary’s father William Godwin (Rossington, 2000, p.
 103).
 Instead, her next work, the science fiction novel *The Last Man*, was selected as a suitable text for PCA.